Hard hat vs. safety helmets: What's the difference? [New info]

 • Added padding: utilized to protect against impacts to the top and sides of the helmet, as well as falling from a greater height

-There is, however, a European mountaineering helmet standard – EN12492 – that requires safety helmets to meet several rigorous tests.
+However, a European recreational mountaineering helmet standard—EN12492—requires safety helmets to meet several rigorous tests.
 Meeting this EN12492 mountaineering standard is what many safety helmet manufacturers mean when they talk about their “climbing style” or “at-height” helmet – but not all of them.
 Read more about this standard here

 Confused?
 You’re not alone.
-Read more on why there’s so much confusion in the market regarding “climbing style” safety helmets.
+Read more about why there’s so much confusion regarding “climbing style” safety helmets in the market.

 Like hard hats, safety helmets can have attachable hearing protection and face shields.
-Make sure to do your research into the best safety helmet type, accessory options, and feature offerings that you might need for your industry and application(s).
+Make sure to research the best safety helmet type, accessory options, and feature offerings for your industry and application(s).

 HexArmor® can help